Close Menu

 Two tablespoons (32 grams) of peanut butter provide about 54 mg of magnesium, or 13% of the DV.

-It’s also high in healthy fats, protein, and vitamin E, making it a great choice for energy and heart health.
+This creamy butter is also high in healthy fats, protein, and vitamin E, making it a great choice for skin, muscle, and heart health.

 Spread peanut butter on toast, add it to smoothies, or enjoy it with apple slices for a satisfying snack.
 Its rich, nutty flavor makes it a favorite among both kids and adults.